biomejs/resources/README.md

 # resources

-Static resourses of the organization
+Static resources of the organization